matgat/m32-pars-adapt/readme.md

 _________________________________________________________________________
 ## Requirements
-The manual merging is performed by the external utility *WinMerge*.
+In Windows for the manual merging is performed invoking the external utility *WinMerge*.
-The program will check the paths:
+The program will try the following paths:
 ```
 "C:\Macotec\Apps\WinMerge\WinMergeU.exe"
 "%PROGRAMFILES%\WinMerge\WinMergeU.exe"
 ```
-And as fallback the program associated with the extension `.WinMerge`
+And as fallback the association with the extension `.WinMerge`